U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Mind over Matter: Her Quirk lets her move small objects.

-- My Greatest Failure: When it was first found out that Izuku would never have a Quirk, and thus, could never be a hero, his greatest dream, he had a breakdown.
+- My Greatest Failure: When Izuku first found out that he would never have a Quirk, and thus could never be a hero, his greatest dream, he had a full-on breakdown.
 Instead of telling him that he could still try to be one, she too broke down, hugging him and crying while telling him how sorry she was.
 After Izuku gains admittance to U.A., she tells him how sorry she is for acting that way and that she'll fully support him no matter what.

 - Parents as People: She's essentially a single mothernote who clearly loves her son, Izuku, and does her best to take care of him, but she doesn't magically know the best course of action to take and is generally hampered by being Locked Out of the Loop.
 When a young Izuku was told that he was Quirkless, crushing his dream of becoming a hero, she did her best to comfort him without realizing that what he really needed at the time was to be told: "Don't give up hope".
 When he spontaneously develops powers and gets into the #1 Superhero School in Japan, she is naturally surprised but does what she can to support him.
 However, the fact that he repeatedly gets badly injured because of his new powers, including shattering his bones multiple times, horrifies her, and she initially refuses the school's request to move the students into a dorm, citing the fact that the students were attacked by villains on three separate occasions.
 She even tells All Might, Izuku's mentor and the person who gave him his powers, that she can't trust him to keep her son safe.
 Rather than trying to shut him down outright, she proposes that Izuku transfer to a lower-profile hero school so she won't have to constantly worry about him getting attacked by villains.